-Among the various references used for the development and identification of baseline data included in this report, in our reporting the leading standard is the GRI Standards (comprehensive) issued by the Global Reporting Initiative (GRI).
+Among the various references used for the development and identification of baseline data included in this report, in our reporting the leading standard is the GRI Standards (comprehensive option) issued by the Global Reporting Initiative (GRI).

 GRI is an international independent organisation that helps businesses, governments and other organisations understand and communicate the impact of business on critical sustainability issues such as climate change, human rights, corruption and many others.

-In May 2020, Smurfit Kappa announced its support for the recommendations by the Task Force for Climate-related Financial Disclosures (TCFD).
-Following on from that, this is the Group's first year to report in line with those recommendations and we expect this to develop and evolve over time (see page 94).
+In May 2020, Smurfit Kappa announced its support for the recommendations by the Task Force on Climate-related Financial Disclosures (TCFD).
+Following on from that, this is the Group's second year to report in line with those recommendations and we expect this to develop and evolve over time (see page 115).
 The TCFD was established by the Financial Stability Board to develop recommendations in relation to climate-related disclosures that would inform investment and other financial decisions.
-The recommendations set out an important framework for understanding and analysing climate-related risks.
+The recommendations set out an important framework for understanding and analysing climaterelated risks.

 The Sustainability Accounting Standards Board (SASB) is an independent non-profit organisation that sets standards to guide the disclosure of financially material sustainability information by companies to their investors.
-In this report, the Group initiates its response to the relevant SASB criteria (see page 95).
+The Group's response to the relevant SASB criteria can be found in this report (see page 116).